 If you want to stir up a spirited discussion among Ecuador expats, bring up the subject of tipping.
 Ask what you should leave the waitress, the tour guide, the baggage handler, or the maid, and you’ll likely get as many answers are there are expats in the room.

 In the U.S. and Canada, home turf to the majority of expats, gratuities are customary and expected.
-However, in many other countries, tipping isn’t common.
+However, in many other countries, including Ecuador, tipping isn’t common.
 In some European countries, such as Italy, Germany, and France to a certain extent, wait people and other tipped workers make a living wage and get health insurance.
 Many countries in Asia strictly forbid it and a tip will often offend a service worker.
 Tipping is also not the custom in India, New Zealand, or Australia.

 Though it’s becoming increasingly common in tourist areas all over the world, tipping still has a long way to go before catching up (or, depending on your point of view, devolving down) to North American practices, where most tip-position workers earn minimum wage, rarely get employer-based health insurance, and are taxed at a rate based on assumed tips,

 In Ecuador, as well as Latin America in general, there’s no cut-and-dried guide to tipping, which is why it’s a subject for debate.
 Many people believe it sets a bad precedent for foreigners to tip or, worse, to overtip in a country like Ecuador where only small tips, if any, are extended to waiters, waitresses, and baggage handlers.